cdnlysis/cdnlysis/README.md

 * It iteratively walks over your historical logFiles too.
 * CDNlysis converts the time provided in the log entries as the actual time of saved records.
 This ensures consistency in expctations and data delivered.
 * CDNlysis works not only over Amazon Cloudfront but anything that complies with W3C Extended Log Format (http://www.w3.org/TR/WD-logfile.html).
+* CDNlysis can write to either InfluxDB, MongoDB or both.

 # Usage
-Installing CDNlysis is dirty easy, just make sure you have latest Go installed and follow these steps:
+Installing CDNlysis is dirt easy, just make sure you have latest Go installed and follow these steps:
 In the checkout directory

 ```